CA Sunil Hukkeri

 1. The assessee will be liable for penal interest under section 234A.

-If there is failure to file return of income on 31st July-2013 then it can be filed on or before 31st March 2014 along with interest if any but without penalty.
-But if you file return after 31st March-2014 then you are triggering the provisions of section 271F in which case penalty has to be paid.
+If there is failure to file return of income on 31st August 2018 then it can be filed on or before 31st March 2019 along with interest and applicable fees u/s 234F.

 For delay in furnishing income tax return, a simple interest @ 1% for every month or part thereof from the due date of filing of the Return to the date of furnishing of the return & in case return is not filed, it is up to the date of completion of assessment u/s 144.
 The interest is calculated on the amount of the tax on the total assessed income as determined under sub-section (1) of section 143 or on regular assessment u/s 143(3) as reduced by the Advance Tax, if any, paid and any tax deducted or collected at source.